tebe6502/mad-pascal-en-mkdocs/docs/introduction.md

 ## Compiling

-To compile the sources of **Mad-Pascal**, one may use **Delphi**, provided they happen to have installed **Delphi 7.0** or a later version.

-A more cross-platform way is to use the Free Pascal Compiler (FPC), which can be downloaded from [freepascal.org](http://www.freepascal.org/).
+To compile the sources of **Mad-Pascal** use the Free Pascal Compiler (FPC), which can be downloaded from [freepascal.org](http://www.freepascal.org/).

-Launch the installer and choose the folder for the installation of **FP**.
+Launch the installer and choose the folder for the installation of **FPC**.
 It is crucial not to use the exclamation mark `!` or other nonstandard characters in the folder name.
 If it fails to compile any file, it is probably the fault of a nonstandard pathname.
 The command line launching the compilation may look as follows (letter case in parameter names matters):

     fpc -Mdelphi -v -O3 mp.pas